ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       integer, intent(in):: adios2_mode

-* :f90:`subroutine adios2_begin_step` begins a new step or progresses to the next step.
+* :f90:`subroutine adios2_begin_step` begin a new step or progress to the next step.
 Starts from 0

    .. code-block:: fortran